-CAPPA has a close relationship with University College Cork’s Tyndall National Institute, through the CIT@Tyndall partnership.
+CAPPA has a close relationship with University College Cork’s Tyndall National Institute, through the MTU@Tyndall partnership.
 This allows a number of CAPPA personnel to be located within the Tyndall facilities in the Lee Maltings complex in Cork city centre, and for CAPPA to maintain three labs in Tyndall.
 CAPPA forms a group within the Tyndall Photonics Centre; this group is called CAPPA@Tyndall, but was previously known as the Photonic Device Dynamics group.
 CAPPA has had a presence in Tyndall since 2008.

 In Tyndall, CAPPA occupies three state-of-the-art labs, and major research strands include non-linear dynamics of lasers and ultrafast laser physics, nanophotonics and the understanding of the dynamics of novel semiconductor materials and devices.